 Donation drop-off hours are 8 a.m. to 3 p.m.
 Monday through Friday at the following locations:

-- Alton – OSF Saint Anthony’s Health Center (directly across from the main entrance), 1 St. Anthony’s Way
+- Alton – OSF Saint Anthony’s Health Center, 1 St. Anthony’s Way

 - Bloomington – OSF St. Joseph Medical Center (Entrance C), 1505 Eastland Drive